-Plaza Tupac Amaru Cuzco - Parks and Gardens
+Plaza Tupac Amaru in Cuzco

 Located just east of the center of Cuzco, Peru, Plaza Tupac Amaru is situated in the El Ovalo neighborhood of the famous city.
 The Plaza is a monumental park, dedicated to Túpac Amaru II, perhaps the most important figure in Cuzco's revolt against Spanish control in the late 18th century.